 (II) Interpreters: Interpreter also does the same task of converting the program code into machine code like compiler but it is different from the compiler in sense the compiler takes the complete program as input, but interpreter takes the program code line by line and converts it to machine code.
 The interpreter takes one source program instruction, translates it into object code and executes it, then up the next instruction translates it and so on.
-Input npiler its output is the result of

-High level Lang. program (source code)

-Output
+IIIput Out pui

-Result of Program
+High level Result of Program

-cution
+Lang. program ution

-ect code)
+(source code) ect code)

-boilor its output is the
+The input to an interpreter is a source npiler its output is the result of

-The input to an interpreter is a source program execution instead of on object program.
+pro gram execution instead of on object program. ·